Bad Eggs (Buffy the Vampire Slayer): Plot

-Joyce arrives at the library to pick up Buffy, however she instead encounters Giles, who places a creature on her back.
+Joyce arrives at the library to pick up Buffy, but instead encounters Giles, who places a creature on her back.
 They both then go into the basement.
 Buffy and Xander regain consciousness and find two unhatched eggs in the closet.
 Buffy smashes them, before they go to the library.
 Buffy finds a book describing the creatures who attach themselves to and then control a host, under the instructions of 'the mother Bezoar', an ancient, subterranean parasite.
 They follow a student into the basement and through the hole, where they find the host group digging up the mother Bezoar.
 Buffy decides to kill the mother Bezoar.
 However, Lyle and Tector arrive and attack Buffy.
 The fight eventually ends up in the working pit, where Willow orders the others to kill them.
 While fending off the hosts, Tector is grabbed by a tentacle and eaten by the mother Bezoar.
-Buffy is also seized by a tentacle, but she manages to grab a pick-axe which she uses to kill the mother Bezoar from the inside out, thus killing the creatures and freeing the hosts and scaring Lyle away.
+Buffy is also seized by a tentacle, but she manages to grab a pick-axe which she uses to kill the mother Bezoar from the inside out, thus killing the creatures and freeing the hosts, and scaring Lyle away.
+Joyce expresses disappointment in Buffy and tries to ground her, but Buffy later meets with Angel and they make out.

+Cultural references

+The website Women at Warp briefly compares the parasites in "Bad Eggs" with the Star Trek: The Next Generation episode "Conspiracy" - "In both, insect-like creatures invade human hosts in service to a 'mother' parasite.
+Not only do each show's creatures look alike (six legs, pincers up front, tail in the back), they even attach to their victims in similar fashion, burrowing into their necks."

+A scene in Buffy's bedroom in which the creature seeks to enslave her is shot as a tribute to the laboratory scene in the film “Aliens” in which the Facehugger Alien attacks Ellen Ripley and Newt.